darchr/gem5art/docs/spec2017-tutorial.md

 ## Getting the Results
 TODO

-## Apprendix I. Working SPEC 2017 Benchmarks x CPU Model matrix
+## Apprendix I. Working SPEC 2017 Benchmarks x CPU Model Matrix
 All benchmarks are compiled in the above set up as of December 2019.
 The following are compiled benchmarks: